Will the inquiry about my credit affect my credit score?

 It’s still a great benefit for your financial situation if you are able to purchase a home for less than the appraised value, but our investors don’t allow us to use this “instant equity” when making our loan decision.

 I’m getting a gift from someone else.
 Is this an acceptable source of my down payment?

 Gifts are an acceptable source of down payment, if the gift giver is related to you or your co-borrower.
 We’ll ask you for the name, address, and phone number of the gift giver, as well as the donor’s relationship to you.

-If your loan request is for more than 80% of the purchase price, we’ll need to verify that you have at least 5% of the property’s value in your own assets depending on your loan request.
+If your loan request is more that 80% of the purchase price, you may need to have a percentage of your own assets depending on your loan request.

 Prior to closing, we’ll verify that the gift funds have been transferred to you by obtaining a copy of your bank receipt or deposit slip to verify that you have deposited the gift funds into your account.

 I am selling my current home to purchase this home.
 What type of documentation will be required?

 If you’re selling your current home to purchase your new home, we’ll ask you to provide a copy of the settlement or closing statement you’ll receive at the closing to verify that your current mortgage has been paid in full and that you’ll have sufficient funds for our closing.
 Often the closing of your current home is scheduled for the same day as the closing of your new home.
 If that’s the case, we’ll just ask you to bring your settlement statement with you to your new mortgage closing.